liupy2000/liupy2000.github.io/_pages/about.md

 ## 2025

-- *2025.07* — Received the **Best Paper Award** at the INFORMS Conference on Quality, Statistics, and Reliability.
+- *2025.07* — Received the **Best Paper Competition Winner** award at the INFORMS Conference on Quality, Statistics, and Reliability.
 - *2025.05* — Received the **Excellent Paper Award** at the 15th Youth Forum of the Chinese Society of Optimization, Overall Planning & Economic Mathematics.
 - Received the **Tsinghua University Outstanding Doctoral Dissertation Award**.
 - Named a **Tsinghua University Outstanding Doctoral Graduate**.